Designations Congruent with Things: Chapter 17

 Newt drops both chopsticks.

-“Also,” Hermann says, “you’re not right handed.”
+“Also,” Hermann says, “you’re not right-handed.”

 Newt tries not to feel the total despair of this moment, but it’s pretty hard.

 “I know that,” he says, reclaiming his chopsticks with his actual dominant hand, his voice strained.
-“And if,” he says, his voice cracking, “if you were, maybe, hunting me a little bit, it’s fine.
+“And if,” he continues, his voice cracking, “if you were, maybe, hunting me a little bit, it’s fine.
 It’s not anything other than weird.
 Because I could take you.
 Pretty easily, by the way.
 I win ten out of ten times in a you-versus-me fight.
 Everyone agrees.”

 “I wish I believed that,” Hermann whispers.
 “Unfortunately, I do not.”